 Stanhope was posted captain on 5 March 1779, and joining the Garland 24 he commanded her in the North Sea that year as well as undertaking convoy duty to and from Newfoundland.
 He had the Pegasus 28 from the summer of 1780 in which he went out to the Leeward Islands in January 1781, and after participating in the defence of St. Lucia against the French fleet in May he helped put down a mutiny aboard the Santa Monica 36, Captain John Linzee, on 16 July at English Harbour, Antigua.
 On 25 September he assisted the Cormorant 12, Commander James Kempthorne, in the capture of the American privateer Deane 16 off Long Island, and then returning to the Leeward Islands he was at the Battle of St. Kitts on 25-26 January 1782, and at the Battle of the Saintes on 12 April, although his vessel was not engaged.
 The Pegasus was paid off in the spring of 1783.

-Stanhope commanded the frigate Arethusa 38 in 1790 for the Nookta Sound dispute, but during the peace was not otherwise employed.
+Stanhope commanded the frigate Arethusa 38 in 1790 for the Spanish Armament, but during the peace was not otherwise employed.

-He recommissioned the Vanguard 74 in February 1793 following the commencement of the French Revolutionary War and participated in the chase of Rear-Admiral Pierre Jean Vanstabel’s squadron during the Channel fleet cruise of October-December, as well as in the capture by several vessels of the French corvette Blonde on 27 November.
-He left the Vanguard at the end of the year.
+He recommissioned the Vanguard 74 in February 1793 following the commencement of the French Revolutionary War and participated in the chase of Rear-Admiral Pierre Jean Vanstabel s squadron during the Channel fleet cruise of October-December, as well as in the capture by several vessels of the French corvette Blonde on 27 November.
+The Vanguard took a convoy out to the Leeward Islands from March 1794 to arrive at Barbados on 1 May, and Stanhope was succeeded by Captain Charles Sawyer twelve days later.

 He did not see any further service but was promoted a rear-admiral on 1 June 1795 and a vice-admiral on 14 February 1799.